music-suite/music-suite/docs/src/User-Guide.md

 TODO rename Reactive -> StepSignal or similar

-A @[Reactive] is a discrete behabior, e.g. a time-varing value that can only change at certain well-known locations.
-A @[Reactibe] value is similar to a @[Voice], but stretches out indefinately in both directions.
+A [Reactive][ref-Reactive] is a discrete behabior, e.g. a time-varing value that can only change at certain well-known locations.
+A [Reactibe][ref-Reactibe] value is similar to a [Voice][ref-Voice], but stretches out indefinately in both directions.

 TODO exampels of Reactives